iPhone Stuck on Charging Screen? Here's The Real Fix!

 Immediate remedy if you have a problem with the iPhone stuck on the charging screen or iPhone stuck on the red battery screen.
 The iPhone undoubtedly looks impermeable, but you required a few screws to take out your battery, and it is very easy to do.
-You will also need some toolkit, which includes a plastic pry tool, a standard Philips 00 screwdriver, and a suction cup.
-The main tool is a screwdriver for removing the Pent lobe screws at iPhone bottom side.
+You will also need a toolkit, which includes a plastic pry tool, a standard Philips 00 screwdriver, and a suction cup.
+The main tool is a screwdriver for removing the Pent lobe screws at iPhone's bottom side.

 Step 1: Switch off the phone by holding the power button, after that slide screen button to the right.